 Another option is to build a hackintosh, but IMHO that's the worst that you can do.
 You won't get the same experience, plus you will struggle a lot fighting the system.

-Quick note: you might heard rumors that you're going to be just fine with an iPad & Swift playgrounds.
+You might heard rumors that you're going to be just fine with an iPad & Swift playgrounds.
 Honestly that's just not the case.
 You can play around and learn the Swift programming language even with a linux machine, but if you want to make your own iOS / iPadOS / macOS / watchOS apps, you'll need a Mac for sure.

 So you've got a decent Mac.
 Let's see what kind of softwares will you need if you want to start developing iOS apps.
 You might heard that Apple's operating system is macOS.
 First of all, if you never used a mac before, you should get familiar with the system itself.
 When I bought my very first MacBook Pro, it took me about a week to get used to all the apps, system shortcuts and everything else.